-There are the obvious reasons to visit Colorado Springs: 300 annual days of sunshine, beautiful scenery including Pikes Peak, clean air, mountain-fresh water and lots of attractions throughout the area.
-But another great reason to visit Colorado Springs is to experience a true western adventure.
+There are the obvious reasons to visit Colorado Springs: 300 annual days of sunshine, beautiful scenery including Pikes Peak, clean air, mountain-fresh water, and lots of attractions throughout the area.
+But another great reason to visit this Colorado town is to experience a true western adventure.

 Today, the scenery is just as enticing and can be best experienced by beginning your day with a brisk walk or hike amongst the jutting red rock spires of the garden deemed “fit for the Gods.”
 When you’re finished drive through the park and stop at the Garden of the Gods Trading Post for some authentic Colorado Springs shopping and even a tasty, lean buffalo burger at the café.